geoserver/geoserver.github.io/README.md

 5. Update the ``download/index.html` by adding your new page to the list.

-6. After you have published your blog post you can update the ``index.html`` news section.

 If performing a maintenance or development release, repeat the above process replacing "stable" with "dev" or "maintain" accordingly.